-3.9-6 LAY-UP CONSIDERATIONS
+3.9.6 LAY-UP CONSIDERATIONS

-There are two basic methods of steam boiler lay-up; Wet lay-up and Dry lay-up.
+There are two basic methods of steam boiler lay-up: Wet lay-up or Dry lay-up.
 The choice of which method should be used depends on:

-- ?
-The possibility that the boiler may need to be placed in operation on short notice.
+- The possibility that the boiler may need to be placed operation on short notice.

-- ?
-Disposal of lay-up solutions.
+- Disposal of lay-up solution

-- ?
-Freezing potential.
+- Freezing potential

-Wet Lay-up is recommended for relatively short outages, such as seasonal lay-up.
+Wet Lay-Up is recommended for relatively short outages, such as seasonal lay-up.
 This method has the advantage of allowing the boiler to be brought on line with short notice.
 But it can pose problems if there is any likelihood of freezing.

-Dry lay-up is recommended for longer periods of boiler shut-down or storage.
-But it is practical only if boiler can be drained hot $(120^{0}$ F to 170^{0} F) or if external drying can be provided.
+Dry Lay-Up is recommended for longer periods of boiler shutdown or storage.
+But it is practical only if boiler can be drained hot (120° F to 170° F) or if external drying can be provided.

-3.9-7 WET LAY-UP OF STEAM BOILERS - SHORT TERM
+3.9.7 WET LAY-UP OF STEAM BOILERS -SHORT TERM